-Incapacity in this A-Z Guide refers to an employee's inability to fulfil their contractual obligations either because of injury or illness; it does not necessarily mean that the employee is unable to work at all and will never work again.
-In the event that you are faced with an employee's incapacity you should begin a dialogue with your employee that facilitates open communication for the duration of the situation.
-You should keep in mind throughout this time that the employment relationship is between you and the employee and that the employee is the primary source of information about their health.
-However, recourse to medical advice should be a necessary part of any decision making in respect of that employee's ongoing employment.
+Incapacity in this A-Z Guide refers to an employee's inability to fulfil their contractual obligations, either because of injury or illness.
+It does not necessarily mean that the employee is unable to work at all and will never work again.
+In the event that you are faced with an employee's incapacity, you should begin a dialogue with your employee, that facilitates open communication for the duration of the situation.
+You should keep in mind throughout this time that the employment relationship is between you and the employee, and that the employee is the primary source of information about their health.
+However, referring to medical advice is a necessary part of any decision-making on that employee's ongoing employment.

-If, at any time, in which an employee is incapacitated you consider that it is appropriate for the ongoing employment relationship to be reviewed, then you should afford your employee as much notice of your intentions and the factors you are weighing, as possible.
+If at any time in which an employee is incapacitated, you consider that it is appropriate for the ongoing employment relationship to be reviewed, then you should afford your employee as much notice of your intentions and the factors you are weighing as possible.
 Then the employee will be in a position to make informed representations on their behalf for your consideration.
-At all times, when faced with an employee's incapacity, you should be aware of any express contractual provisions that may apply, and, your mutual obligations towards each other to conduct yourselves in a manner that is not likely to destroy or seriously damage the relationship of confidence and trust between you.
-If you are having difficulty managing a situation involving incapacity, or possible incapacity, or would like individual advice based on your situation then contact the Business Central AdviceLine Team and/or your Advice Employment Relations Consultant.
+At all times you should be aware of any express contractual provisions that may apply, and your mutual obligations towards each other to conduct yourselves in a manner that is not likely to destroy, or seriously damage, the relationship of confidence and trust between you.

+If you are having difficulty managing a situation involving incapacity, possible incapacity, or would like individual advice based on your situation, contact the AdviceLine Team on 0800 300 362.